 After completing the program, students will be able to:

-- Evaluate the linkages between socioeconomic and ecological processes that influence sustainable resource use.
+- Evaluate linkages between socioeconomic and ecosystem processes that influence sustainability of carbon, water resources, and/or food management.

 - Build, work within, and lead interdisciplinary teams in a professional environment.